 After his work with TFA, Bentley became an Academic Dean for DREAM Charter School, an elementary school in Harlem, New York.
 In that role, Bentley served as an instructional coach to educators, developed and guided the program’s curriculum, supported students and their families, and tracked student outcomes.

 Bentley decided to join Foster America because as an educator, he saw firsthand how students of color were overrepresented in the foster care system.
 He also saw a correlation between their involvement in the foster care system and their limited academic success.
-At NYC’s Administration for Children's Services in New York, Bentley uses his expertise as an educator and school leader to innovate and improve the academic outcomes for children in foster care.
+At The Door in New York, Bentley uses his expertise as an educator and school leader to innovate and improve the academic outcomes for children in foster care.